-General and administrative expenses increased by 8% as the Group increase its repairs of office equipment and software maintenance, and increase in depreciation to meet its operational needs of the Group.
+General and administrative expenses increased by 12% due to higher cost of depreciation pertaining to newly constructed school buildings, increased cost in advertising and promotions, higher commission in relation to increased sales and higher local business taxes.

 Interest and finance charges are higher this year because of additional loans availed by the Group to finance its operation and capital expenditures.